Cheung-Koon Yim

-Cheung-Koon Yim, affectionately known as Chino Yim (Beijing, 11 December 1936 - Montevideo, 8 November 2025), was a Chinese-born architect and university professor, active in Uruguay.
+Cheung-Koon Yim, affectionately known as Chino Yim (11 December 1936 – 8 November 2025), was a Chinese-born architect and university professor, active in Uruguay.

 Biography

+Yim was born in Beijing.
 He arrived in Uruguay aged 16, together with his family, fleeing from the Chinese Civil War.
 Upon arrival in Montevideo, he started a quick adaptation process, learning Spanish in record time.
-At age 19 he entered the School of Architecture at the University of the Republic, graduating as an Architect 9 years later.
-Soon afterwards he became one of its most notable faculty members, leading a big project workshop for decades.
+At age 19, he entered the School of Architecture at the University of the Republic, graduating as an Architect 9 years later.
+Soon afterwards, he became one of its most notable faculty members, leading a big project workshop for decades.
 He also participated in territorial planning for housing cooperatives and informal settlements in the interior of the country.
-In the 1990s he joined the infrastructure works monitoring committee for the Colonia-Buenos Aires bridge project.
+In the 1990s, he joined the infrastructure works monitoring committee for the Colonia-Buenos Aires bridge project.

 He decided to establish the Uruguay-China Cultural Integration Centre, becoming its first teacher.
 In 1985, he helped erect the monument to the philosopher Confucius in Parque Rodó.
-He also worked as director of then newly-established Confucius Institute in Uruguay.
+He also worked as director of then newly established Confucius Institute in Uruguay.
+He died on 8 November 2025 in Montevideo, aged 88.

 Yim married three times and was father of four: Nanshi, Ania, Yuyú, and Iang.